matthewlfabian/Bacterial-genome-assembly_Illumina-reads/README.md

 # Running the Pipeline

 This pipeline is designed to be run in 3 stages: 1.) initial quality assessment of raw FASTQs; 2.)
-FASTQ trimming and quality assessment of trimmed reads; & 3.) genome assembly, phylogenetics, and gene presence/absence.
+FASTQ trimming and quality assessment of trimmed reads; & 3.) genome assembly and quality assessment.
 By utilizing the comment mark (#) in the Snakefile, the workflow can be run stepwise, permitting the review of MultiQC reports before and after trimming, before proceeding with genome assembly & further analyses.
 To run the Snakemake workflow on a HPCC: